πŸ”‘ 1. Core Concepts

 βš”οΈ 7.
 Preemption Policy

-• Run sact_me if you’re unsure what’s valid.
+• Run sact_me if you are unsure what is valid.

 • Request realistic runtimes β€” avoid padding with excessive hours.

-• For long runs: use checkpointing if available; jobs can be preempted.
+• For long runs, use checkpointing if available, since jobs may be preempted.

-• Use srun (not mpirun) unless required by your application stack.
+• Use srun unless your application stack specifically requires otherwise.

 # See your associations (accounts + QoS)